INTERNATIONAL ADVOCACY & RESEARCH

-- Engagements primarily entailed strategic representational advocacy and research in and around International Geneva, where the interests of national governments, international organizations, international trade & industry groups, and civil society advocacy groups come together to exchange views, negotiate, and monitor the implementation of informal and formal international law affecting not only states but also non-state actors (e.g. businesses, non-governmental organizations (NGOs), and private citizens).
+- Engagements primarily entailed strategic representational advocacy and research in and around International Geneva, where national governments, international organizations, international trade & industry groups, and civil society advocacy groups come together to promote their interests, exchange views, negotiate, and monitor the implementation of informal and formal international law affecting not only states but also non-state actors (e.g. businesses, non-governmental organizations (NGOs), and private citizens).

-- Partners included aerospace, defense & security industry stakeholders engaged in or specially affected by existing and emerging formal and informal international lawmaking processes such as United Nations-led treaty negotiation and standards-setting, and Swiss-led industry governance initiatives balancing the interests of national governments, international business, and humanitarian and human-rights advocacy groups.
+- Partners included aerospace, defense & security industry stakeholders engaged in or specially affected by existing and emerging formal and informal international lawmaking processes such as United Nations-led treaty negotiation and standards-setting, and Swiss-led multi-stakeholder industry governance initiatives.

 One line of activity during this phase was participating in and reporting on meeting fora in and around International Geneva.
 For instance, the photo below was taken during a Geneva meeting with diplomats, academics, and humanitarian civil society groups related to the UN’s Arms Trade Treaty and the Small Arms processes.